A Critical Tool to Stop Fraud in Your Community

 What is SNAP EBT Trafficking?

-SNAP (formarly known as Food Stamps) EBT trafficking is the unlawful conversion of SNAP benefits into cash or for other consideration (narcotics, firearms, ammunition or explosives, for example).
+SNAP (formerly known as Food Stamps) EBT trafficking is the unlawful conversion of SNAP benefits into cash or for other consideration (narcotics, firearms, ammunition or explosives, for example).
 Purchasing food with SNAP benefits with the intent to sell that food or exchange the food for cash or other consideration is also considered trafficking.
 Trafficking is a crime under Section 414.39(2) FS and is a felony in Florida.

 Most often, EBT Trafficking takes place at a retail store authorized to accept electronic SNAP benefits.
 A recent federal report found that: